NuGet/NuGetGallery/README.md

 ### Setting up

-1. Clone and checkout the following branches (to make sure local copies are made): 'master', 'iter-start'
+1. Clone and checkout the following branches (to make sure local copies are made): 'master'.

 ### When starting a new feature/unit of work.